-This Very Berry Raspberry Blackberry Crumb Cake is a lovely light and moist cake, studded with berries and topped with a sweet cinnamon sugar crumb topping.
+This berry crumb cake is a lovely light and moist cake, studded with berries and topped with a sweet cinnamon sugar crumb topping.

 This crumb cake recipe has been a favourite of mine, ever since I spotted it on Smitten Kitchen a few years ago.
 Adapted from a Maida Heatter recipe, this texture of this cake is just perfect.
 As is the crumb topping.
 It is exactly what I imagine when I think of crumb cake - light and tender, moist and a little bit crumbly, but sturdy enough to make a nice slice.